Queen Mary University of London University of Cambridge

 The image below is of tiling done by Stoyan Smoukov (who kindly provided the image) at a sink in his house.

-The tiles have a clever shape so that they can tesselate to fill completely, a two-dimensional surface.
-Each tile is identical in shape, rather like a shirt with a neck, two sleeves but can have different orientations relative to the axes of the wall, and can have a different colour.
-But they clearly can be rotated relative to those axes in order to fill space.
+The tiles have a clever shape so that they can tessellate to fill completely, a two-dimensional surface.
+Each tile is identical in shape, rather like a shirt with a neck and two sleeves, but can have different orientations relative to the axes of the wall, and can have a different colour.
+However, they clearly can be rotated relative to those axes in order to fill space.

 tiling, crystallography, Stoyan Smoukov, Queen Mary University of London